 Every Budget in Productive comes with a date.
 The date does two things:

-For example, the Budget above starts from Aug 21st.
-If you want to track time on it in June you will see the following message.
+For example, the Budget above starts on July 19th.
+If you want to track time on it for May, you will see the following message.

 This doesn't mean that the budget doesn't exist.
 It's there, but the Budget date is set in the future.
 When something is in the future, you can't start working on it now (logical, right?).

 If you're the project manager, simply go to the Budget and bring the Budget date back to May 4th.
 As soon as you do that, everyone will be able to track time.

 You will need to contact your project manager to adjust the Budget date for you.

 A budget can have an end date, which signifies that you can't track time on that service after the last day in the date range.

 If you're working on a recurring budget, it will have a date range.
 In the example above, the budget is active between Sept 8th and Oct 8th.
 This means that it's a monthly recurring budget.

 After Oct 8th, a new budget will be created with a new date range that ends in November.